RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 <b>Researchers:</b><br>
 <b>We welcome Researchers to work with this Data on Amber Heard to create Blueprints on how Bots and Disinformation/Influence Operations work. </b>
 <br>Please ask to collaborate with us for access to data at at rescuesocial@gmail.com.<br>
-<i>Research and building technologies is ongoing and this is a public github example.
+<i>Research and building technologies is ongoing as the operation is continuing over years and this is a public github example.
 We are continuing analysis and data collections, including creating technologies for systems on coercive control.</i>